Alf-Anas/nextjs-raja-ongkir/README.md

 ## Getting Started

+First, copy the .env.example file, paste and rename it as .env file and change the env value.

-First, run the development server:
+Next, run the development server:

 ```bash
 npm run dev